breadboard-ai/breadboard/packages/website/src/docs/guides/cookbook.md

 ![The Component Selector](/breadboard/static/images/shared/component-selector.png)

+Each component handles a distinct part of the process for us.

+- **Looper**.
+This handles the conversation flow, and keeps us in an endless loop (hence the name) going from specialist to human.
+- **Specialist**.
+This is an LLM-backed component that takes in the conversation history and responds to the user.
+- **Human**.
+This captures multi-modal user input and formats it correctly for the specialist.

+Now we have the components we need to wire them up.

+### Wiring up the ports

 1. Connect the **input's** _Context_ to the **looper's** _Context in_.
 1. Connect the **looper's** _loop_ port to the **specialist's** _Context in_.
 1. Connect the **specialist's** _Context out_ to the **humans's** _Context in_.